 - Delivery agreement for outcome 5: Establish a credible institutional mechanism for skills planning [PDF]

-- Government will empower principals to manage their schools and they will be held accountable for maintaining a high standard of education in schools.
-All principals and deputy principals will enter into performance contracts in the future with clear performance targets.
+- Government will empower principals to manage their schools and they will be held accountable for maintaining a high standard of education.
+All principals and deputy principals will enter into performance contracts with clear performance targets.
 This will help to strengthen accountability in and district support for schools.

 - Government will track performance through the independently moderated annual national assessments in all public primary schools for learners in grades one to six and a sample of learners in Grade 9.
-In 2014 the entire General Education and Training Phase (GET) Band (Grades 1-9) took part.
-Grades 7 and 8 were included as pilot studies based on the fact that 2014 saw the first wall-to-wall implementation of the Curriculum and Assessment Policy Statement (CAPS).
-More 7, 3 million Grades 1-9 learners in all public schools took part.
+The last national assessments were written in 2014.

 - Government will continue investing in teacher training, especially in Mathematics and Science, through the Funza Lushaka Bursary programme.